aakriti29sharma/project_udaipur/README.md

 # Project_Udaipur
-This is a project for the Rajasthan hackathon.
+This is a project for the Rajasthan Government Hackathon 3.

 ### Dependencies:
 python2.7,